fbriere/mpv-scripts/doc/tree-profiles.md

 on individual files, and will be restored to their previous value afterwards.

-This script will not apply any profiles in the presence of a file-specific or directory-specific configuration file.
+If `use-filedir-conf` is enabled, this script will not apply any profiles in the presence of a file-specific or directory-specific configuration file.
 You can therefore disable/override it for specific files or directories by creating a (possibly empty) *FILE.conf* or *DIR/mpv.conf* file.
 (This configuration file could then pull in the original profile if desired.)